-Our administrative and executive offices are located at 9 West 57th Street, New York, NY 10019, telephone number (212) 515-3200.
+Our administrative and principal executive offices are located at 9 West 57th Street, New York, NY 10019.
 Our common stock is quoted on The Nasdaq National Market under the symbol AINV.
-Although we currently do not maintain a website, we plan to establish a website in the future.
+Our Internet website address is www.apolloic.com.
+Information contained on our website is not incorporated by reference into this prospectus and you should not consider information contained on our website to be part of this prospectus.